PGY1 Pharmacy – Acute Care Track

 The PGY1 Pharmacy Residency, Acute Care Track is a 12-month program designed to develop residents into strong and capable pharmacy practitioners.
 While functioning as integral members of the health care team, each resident will be equipped with the knowledge and skills to meat daily demands of pharmacy practice.
 The resident will solve practice-related problems through critical thinking and evaluative skills.
 These individuals will become effective educator of other health care professionals, students, patients and the community on medication-related topics.
 They will develop a commitment to the profession of pharmacy through daily mentoring with other practitioners and will assume responsibility of their own personal growth, striving for life-long learning and leadership.

-Residents will receive training and orientation to the department's services during their first few weeks of the program.
+Residents will receive training and orientation to the department's services for about 6 weeks during the months of June and July.
 Over the course of the residency year, residents must complete an average of 400 hours of staffing.
 Pharmacy practice responsibilities include staffing in decentralized or central pharmacist positions.
 Activities include, but are not limited to, verifying patient-specific orders and medications, providing pharmacokinetic consults when requested, answering in-depth drug information questions, attending all adult codes as the pharmacy member of the code team, providing patient education and solving pharmacotherapy situations as they may arise.

 Clinical On-Call Program